 4.15 Impact Analysis

+Consistent presentation of analysis (formatting) is important for comparison purposes.
+From the start of Workgroups on 29 January 2019 to the end of the first series of Workgroups on 06 March, the Joint Office and Workgroup participants consistently requested analysis for Modification 0678, on which to make assessments of the impact of the Modification 0678 and its Alternatives.

+From the outset National Grid made it plain that analysis would be provided for Modification 0678 only.
+National Grid also made it clear that when parties wishing to have access to data which was not available and was required for other analysis approached National Grid for assistance it would be given.

+National Grid published the Sensitivity Tool as follows:

+v1

+v2

+v3

-Consistent presentation of analysis (formatting) is important for comparison purposes (Action 04-2901 Richard Fairholme).
-National Grid to facilitate the numbers into some consistent output for comparison purposes – update expected with sensitivity tool on Monday 11 February, (tool to come Friday 8th February) National Grid clarified that areas of the proposal which are not covered by 0678 this must be discussed with National Grid.
+National Grid to facilitate the numbers into some consistent output for comparison purposes – update expected with sensitivity tool on Monday 11 February, (tool to come Friday 8th February) National Grid clarified that for areas of the proposal which are not covered by 0678 this must be discussed with National Grid.
 National Grid will provide this ONLY where the numbers required are not publicly available.

 11 February 2019: Workgroup Participants expressed concern that National Grid does not have the required resources to satisfy Ofgem’s requirements for adequate workgroup development and analysis required to produce a well thought-through and robust Workgroup Report.